Allegheny-Computer-Science-203-S2019/cs203-S2019-assessment/assessment.md

   * N = No written code or monolithic code
   * I = Language constructs used inappropriately
   * A = Some language constructs used appropriately
-  * G = Most language constructs used efficiently
+  * G = Most language constructs used appropriately
   * E = All language constructs used efficiently and reason is documented

 ### Project Management with GitHub